 What if my application is not complete when submitted?

 After your application has been received and is being processed, you will be notified through your portal if there is any supporting documentation missing or if your answers to any questions are incomplete.
 The additional information should be furnished to the Committee immediately as the Committee will take no action on incomplete applications.
 Under Administrative Order No. 2011-141 a Document Deficiency Fee in the amount of $100 is assessed if required supporting documents are not filed with the application (except the evidence of graduation for those who have not yet graduated).
 See the Bar Exam Cycle Calendar on the Admission by Bar Examination General Information page.Back to TOP

 Am I certified to sit for the exam?

 You will be notified of your status once your application is processed.
-In the weeks surrounding deadlines, we receive hundreds of applications per day and we process those in the order received.
+In the weeks surrounding deadlines, we receive hundreds of applications per day that are processed in the order received.
 We will not pull an application out of order for processing or to comment on certification.
 You will receive a certification status within one month prior to the examination.Back to TOP

 How do I request accommodations to change method or time of testing?

 Accommodation forms are available online.
 In addition to the required forms, it is your responsibility to submit additional information you wish the Committee to consider, such as academic or medical history.
 The Committee on Examinations will provide reasonable non-standard testing as necessary and will issue decisions approximately four weeks prior to examination.

 First time requests: Each examination administration requires that an applicant submit a new first request and supporting documentation.
 Applicant request is specific to each examination administration and does not carry forward unless the Committee provides other direction in their decision letter to the applicant.

 Applicants with disabilities have the responsibility to meet the same deadline for application as individuals without disabilities.
 As some of the forms require input from third parties, it is suggested that you request the appropriate individuals complete the forms well in advance of the application filing deadline.